SJ23 Tech Tip B09, (Updated 2024-02-06) Bob Schimmel

 4 - Use thitropic putty at the edges of the 2 halves to stick the 2 parts together.
 4 - Install 2 Ronstan pintles.
 Bolt them through compression tube sealed holes.

-BUY A RUDDER - An off the shelf kick up rudder you can buy.
-Pricy but good.
+BUY A RUDDER - This off the shelf kick up rudder may be pricy but is expedient.
 The blade is larger than the factory version that can hold the boat from rounding up when over powered.
 I like the way the blade can fold up to vertical.
 You might actually be able to tow it down the road with the rudder on the transom.

 https://store.ruddercraft.com/index.php?route=product/product&path=182_62&product_id=862